Lawrence Bittaker and Roy Norris: Release

 In order for the pair to abduct teenage girls, Bittaker decided they would need a van as opposed to a car.
 With financial assistance from Norris, Bittaker purchased a silver-gray 1977 GMC Vandura in February 1979.
 The vehicle was windowless on one side and had a large passenger-side sliding door.
 According to Bittaker, when viewing this sliding door, he realized he or Norris could "pull up [to a teenage girl] real close and not have to open the doors all the way."
 The pair would nickname this van "Murder Mac".

+Over the following weeks, the two performed several modifications to the vehicle.
+These modifications included installing interior paneling to muffle sounds emanating from the van, adjusting the lock to the rear doors of the vehicle so the doors could only be opened from the outside, and purchasing radio scanning equipment to monitor police radio activity.

 Murders

-From February to June 1979, Bittaker and Norris picked up over twenty female hitchhikers.
+From February to June 1979, Bittaker and Norris picked up more than twenty female hitchhikers.
 The pair did not assault these girls in any manner: these practice runs were merely a way for them to develop ruses to lure girls into the van voluntarily and of discovering secluded locations.
 In late-April, the pair found an isolated fire road in the San Gabriel Mountains.
 Bittaker broke open the locked gate with a crowbar and replaced the lock with one he owned.